Locked-chess-official/please_do_not_define/README.md

 ## Note

-This library is intended to satirize a concept, not the actual point of this view.
+This library is intended to satirize a point of view, not to actually express this.

 ## License